Updated - February 16, 2025 - Copyright - Ralph Gibson - 2014

 Inc. A motor mount to attach the stepper motor to the lathe was

-stepper motor mounting holes were tapped to allow four M8 x 1mm bolts
+mounting holes were tapped to allow four M8 x 1mm bolts to support the

 2.